IkennaEgwim/Expenso/README.md

 **3. Yellow (#FFC107):** Draws attention to important interactive elements.
 Yellow is vibrant and energetic, creating a sense of warmth and friendliness that enhances user engagement.

-**4. Gray (Medium Gray #6C757D):** Provides a neutral and calm backdrop that supports readability and focus.
+**4. Medium Gray (#6C757D):** Provides a neutral and calm backdrop that supports readability and focus.
 Medium gray maintains a sophisticated and professional look, adding contrast and depth to the design.

 <h3 id="font">Font:</h3>

 **Main font:**  Roboto

-**Secondary font:** N/A ((Roboto is used uniformly across the application for consistency and readability)
+**Secondary font:** N/A (Roboto is used uniformly across the application for consistency and readability)

 Roboto is a modern, clean, and highly readable font.
 It works well in digital interfaces and ensures good readability across various screen sizes and resolutions.

-## Features and Flow of the Expenso Application:
+# Features

 ### Login Page: